Permafrost/TundraTN/SERVICES.md

   * For [XML] content, a recognized [XML] MIME media type, such as "text/xml" or "application/xml", or a type that includes a "+xml" suffix, must be specified.
+* `$content.encoding` is an optional character set to use when encoding the resulting text data to a byte array or input stream.
+  Defaults to [UTF-8].
+* `$content.schema` is the fully-qualified name of the parsing schema to use to serialize `$content` when provided as an `IData` document to [XML] or Flat File content, and can have the following values:
+  * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format.
+  * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format.
+  Defaults to serializing `$content` as [XML], if neither `$content.type` nor `$content.schema` are specified.
+* `$content.namespace` is an optional list of namespace prefixes and the URIs they map to, used when `$content` is provided as an `IData` document to be serialized to [XML] with elements in one or more namespaces.
+* `$content.identity` is an optional choice of mode for assigning a value to the `DocumentID` of the resulting bizdoc if no `DocumentID` is extracted:
+  * `UUID`: assigns a newly generated [UUID].
+  * `ULID`: assigns a newly generated [ULID].
+  * `SHA-512`: the algorithm used to calculate a message digest from the content.
+  * `SHA-384`: the algorithm used to calculate a message digest from the content.
+  * `SHA-256`: the algorithm used to calculate a message digest from the content.
+  * `SHA`: the algorithm used to calculate a message digest from the content.
+  * `MD5`: the algorithm used to calculate a message digest from the content.
+  * `MD2`: the algorithm used to calculate a message digest from the content.
 * `$attributes` is a list of attributes to be set on the resulting Trading Networks document, and can be used to override the values of any extracted attributes, or to set the values of additional attributes not extracted by Trading Networks when it recognizes the type of document being routed.
 Attribute values that include percent-delimited variable substitutions will have their value resolved against the pipeline.
 If any variable substitution includes references to `$document`, the content will first be parsed and added to the pipeline as `$document` to support substituting attribute values based on the content being routed.
-* `$namespace` is an optional list of namespace prefixes and the URIs they map to, used when `$content` is provided as an `IData` document to be serialized to [XML] with elements in one or more namespaces.
-* `$encoding` is an optional character set to use when encoding the resulting text data to a byte array or input stream.
-Defaults to [UTF-8].
-* `$schema` is the fully-qualified name of the parsing schema to use to serialize `$content` when provided as an `IData` document to [XML] or Flat File content, and can have the following values:
-  * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format.
-  * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format.
-  Defaults to serializing `$content` as [XML], if neither `$content.type` nor `$schema` are specified.
-* `$strict?` is an optional boolean, which if `true` will abort routing/ processing rule execution of the document if any errors (such as validation errors) are encountered prior to processing, and result in an exception being thrown.
+* `$strict?` is an optional boolean, which if `true` will abort routing (processing rule execution) of the document if any errors (such as validation errors) are encountered prior to processing, and result in an exception being thrown.
 Defaults to `true`.
 * `TN_parms` is an optional set of routing hints for Trading Networks to use when routing `$content`.
-If specified, the following values will overwrite the normal bizdoc recognised values, allowing for sender, receiver, document ID, group ID, conversation ID, and document type to be forced to have the specified value (even for XML document types):
+If specified, the following values will overwrite the normal bizdoc recognised values, allowing for sender, receiver, document ID, group ID, conversation ID, and document type to be forced to have the specified value (even for [XML] document types):
   * `TN_parms/SenderID`
   * `TN_parms/ReceiverID`
   * `TN_parms/DocumentID`